 Steel Tipped Type

 History has it that dibbers in the form of a pointed stick have been in use since Roman times, and have remained mostly unchanged since.

 Probably the main differences today is that they are often formed of hardwood that has been turned smooth on a lathe and had a 'Tee' handle fitted.

 Alternatively the handle is made of moulded plastic.

 A recycled broken spade / fork shaft that has been hewn to a point makes for a cheap alternative.

 When planting seed potatoes, dibbers can have their drawbacks, e.g.

-The pointed end makes the hole terminates in a point, the result being that the potato tuber when dropped into the hole, does not fall to the bottom, meaning; the roots it sends out will have to grope for a time to find anchorage.
+- The pointed end makes the hole terminate in a point, the result being that the potato tuber when dropped into the hole, does not fall to the bottom, meaning; the roots it sends out will have to grope for a time to find anchorage.